A Comprehensive Survey of Continual Learning: Theory, Method and Application: Task Specificity in Application

 \subsection{Object Detection}

-A typical extension of continual learning for object detection is called \emph{Incremental Object Detection} (IOD), where the training samples annotated with different classes are introduced in sequence, and the model needs to correctly locate and identify the objects belonging to the previously-learned classes.
-Unlike visual classification with only one object appearing in each training sample, object detection usually has multiple objects belonging to the old and new classes appearing together.
-Such \emph{co-occurrence} poses an additional challenge for IOD, where old classes are marked as the background (i.e., unannotated) when learning new classes, thus exacerbating catastrophic forgetting.
-On the other hand, this makes knowledge distillation a naturally powerful strategy for IOD, since old class objects can be obtained from new training samples to constrain the differences in responses between the old and new models.
+\emph{Incremental Object Detection} (IOD) is a typical extension of continual learning for object detection, where the training samples annotated with different classes are introduced in sequence, and the model needs to correctly locate and identify the object instances belonging to the previously-learned classes.
+Unlike visual classification with only one object instance appearing in each training sample, object detection usually has multiple object instances belonging to the old and new classes appearing together.
+Such \emph{co-occurrence} poses an additional challenge for IOD, where the object instances of old classes are annotated as the ``background'' when learning new classes, thus exacerbating catastrophic forgetting.
+On the other hand, this makes knowledge distillation a naturally powerful strategy for IOD, since the object instances of old classes can be obtained from new training samples to constrain the differences in responses between the old and new models.

-As an early work, ILOD \cite{shmelkov2017incremental_ilod} distills the responses for old classes to prevent catastrophic forgetting on Fast R-CNN \cite{girshick2015fast}, followed by RKT \cite{ramakrishnan2020relationship} that further distills the relation of co-occurrence in selected proposals.
-The idea of knowledge distillation is then introduced to other detection frameworks, such as CenterNet \cite{zhou2019objects} (SID \cite{peng2021sid}), RetinaNet \cite{lin2017focal} (RILOD \cite{li2019rilod}), GFLV1 \cite{li2020generalized} (ERD \cite{feng2022overcoming}) and Faster R-CNN \cite{ren2015faster} (CIFRCN \cite{hao2019end}, Faster ILOD \cite{peng2020faster}, DMC \cite{zhang2020class}, BNC \cite{dong2021bridging}, IOD-ML \cite{kj2021incremental}).
-Some methods exploit the unlabeled in-the-wild data to distill the old and new models into a shared model, in order to bridge potential non co-occurrence (BNC \cite{dong2021bridging}) and achieve a better stability-plasticity trade-off (DMC \cite{zhang2020class}).
-To further mitigate the negative effects of knowledge distillation on learning plasticity, IOD-ML \cite{kj2021incremental} adopts meta-learning to reshape parameter gradients into a balanced direction between the old and new classes.
+As an early work, ILOD~\cite{shmelkov2017incremental_ilod} distills the responses for old classes to prevent catastrophic forgetting on Fast R-CNN~\cite{girshick2015fast}, followed by RKT~\cite{ramakrishnan2020relationship} that further distills the relation of co-occurrence in selected proposals.
+The idea of knowledge distillation is then introduced to other object detectors, such as SID~\cite{peng2021sid} on CenterNet~\cite{zhou2019objects}, RILOD~\cite{li2019rilod} on RetinaNet~\cite{lin2017focal}, ERD~\cite{feng2022overcoming} on GFLV1~\cite{li2020generalized}, CIFRCN~\cite{hao2019end}, Faster ILOD~\cite{peng2020faster}, DMC~\cite{zhang2020class}, BNC~\cite{dong2021bridging} and IOD-ML~\cite{kj2021incremental} on Faster R-CNN~\cite{ren2015faster}, etc. Some methods exploit the unlabeled in-the-wild data to distill the old and new models into a shared model, in order to bridge potential non co-occurrence (BNC~\cite{dong2021bridging}) and to achieve a better stability-plasticity trade-off (DMC~\cite{zhang2020class}).
+To further mitigate the negative effects of knowledge distillation on learning plasticity, IOD-ML~\cite{kj2021incremental} adopts meta-learning to reshape parameter gradients into a balanced direction between the old and new classes.